 Psychotherapy, whether viewed as a single session or a years-long relationship, can look many different ways.
 It can be a space for reflection, for bearing witness to trials and triumphs, for charting life’s course over time.
 It can look backwards or forwards, or focus on the moment at hand.
 It may be intense and somber at times, light and playful at others.
-At times it may feel similar to talking with a close friend or confidante; yet the unique structure of psychotherapy allows for certain interactions and experiences that are impossible within most other intimate relationships.
+Sometimes it may feel similar to talking with a close friend or confidante; yet the unique structure of psychotherapy allows for certain interactions and experiences that are impossible within most other intimate relationships.

 Therapy can help with